smukherjilab/segment-organelle-python/README.md

 # Segment and Measure Organelles in Cells

-This repo contains scripts that I use to measure the sizes and numbers of different organelles in cells, from microscopy images to
+This repo contains scripts that I use to measure the sizes and numbers of different organelles in cells, from microscopy images to csv data and plots

 ## Workflow: